hendrism/lazy-god-world-peace-simulator/docs/development-roadmap.md

 **Exit Criteria**: ✅ A single user can launch the web client locally, play a 5–10 minute session without crashes, and understand outcomes through UI feedback.

 ## Milestone 2 – Meta Progression Taste Test (1 sprint)
-1. **Assistant System**
+1. **Assistant System** – *in progress*
-   - Implement Prophet (baseline) and Diplomat with simple unlock logic (e.g., reach streak of 5).
+   - ✅ Implement Prophet (baseline) alongside a Diplomat who unlocks after a peace streak of five and grants a stability bonus.
-   - Surface assistant hints and cooldowns in the UI.
+   - ⏭️ Surface assistant hints and cooldowns in the UI.
 2. **Persistent Profile (Local)**
    - Store unlock flags and high scores in a JSON/SQLite file on the backend.
    - Display progression summary when starting a new run.